Jan 2014 - Avid Media Management

 This courses is for TV post production freelancers-editors, edit assistants and non linear support staff who want to gain invaluable training in understanding the Avid AMA workflow.

+To be applicable for the subsidised course fee, you must be a freelancer with a minimum of 2 broadcast credits.
 To benefit most from the course you need to be an experienced Avid Media Composer user.

 If you have any questions please contact us at info [at] screenacademyscotland [dot] ac [dot] uk or call 0131 455 2572